 You satisfy your customers when you give them something they expect.
 You delight them when you give them something they didn't expect.

 The classic example is the auto repair service that washes your car when they're done fixing it.
-You go to pick up your car and, wow, it not only runs better, it looks great.
+You go to pick up your car and, wow, it not only runs better, but it also looks great.
 Most people don't leave the auto repair shop with a smile on their face; you can change that.

-Here's another example: a customer calls to complain of a product defect.
+Here's another example: a customer calls to complain about a product defect.
 You satisfy the customer when you immediately offer to have the customer return the defective product and replace it at no charge, with no return shipping costs.
 You delight the customer when you add a $25 gift certificate toward the purchase of another of your products.

 Steve Curtan, author of Delight Your Customers, says that 80% of businesses believe they provide excellent customer service, but only 8% of customers think so.
 You want your customers to have no doubt, no matter what else happens, that you went beyond the call of duty to take care of them.